 My rating: 4 stars

-Some of the short stories delve into quite interesting topics, as is the case with ‘A Carta da Corcunda para o Serralheiro’.
+Some of the short stories delve into quite interesting topics, as it’s the case of ‘A Carta da Corcunda para o Serralheiro’.
 It is a letter written by Maria José, a hunchback who is dying of tuberculosis, to António.
-She has no intention of sending it to him, but writes it anyway because she felt the need to talk about her sadness, which stems from never have been loved.
-Nevertheless, there was a statement that has really irritated me, which was that to be a woman is having someone making a move on her.
+She has no intention of sending it to him but writes it anyway, because she felt the need to talk about her sadness, which stems from having never been loved.
+Nevertheless, there was a statement that really irritated me, that to be a woman is to have someone make a move on you.

 I really struggled to rate this anthology of short stories.
-Some thought-provoking reflexions are made and the majority of the short stories are quite beautifully written.
-However, I didn’t feel the yearning for keep on reading.
+Some thought-provoking reflexions are made, and the majority of the short stories are quite beautifully written.
+However, I didn’t feel the yearning for keeping on reading.
 I ended up rating it with four stars, but I was expecting something a little more enthralling.